Browser does not support script.

 Study & career progression

-A third pathway some choose is to move into education, using their research expertise and practical experience to inspire and educate the next generation of midwives.
+Another popular option is to return to midwifery and bring your research expertise to your next post.
+A third pathway is to move into education, using your research expertise and practical experience, build and inform the next generation of midwives.

 How to apply